NixOS/nix.dev/source/tutorials/nixos/binary-cache-setup.md

 ## Introduction

-In this tutorial you will set up a Nix binary cache that will serve store objects from a NixOS machine over HTTP or HTTPS.
+In this tutorial you set up a Nix binary cache that serves store objects from a NixOS machine over HTTP or HTTPS.

 ### What will you learn?